revbayes/revbayes.github.io/developer/README.md

 1. Create new .cpp & .h files in /revlanguage/distributions/math/  (named Dist_betabinomial.cpp, Dist_betaBinomial.h )

 2.
-    2a.
+    a.
 Create new .cpp & .h files in /core/distributions/math/  (named BetaBinomialDistribution.cpp, BetaBinomialDistribution.h ).

      *Note: This is the object oriented wrapper code, that references the functions hard-coded in step 2b.*
     b.
 Create new .cpp and .h files in /core/math/Distributions/  (named DistributionBetaBinomial.cpp, DistributionBetaBinomial.h ).

     These are the raw procedural functions in revbayes namespace (e.g. pdf, cdf, quantile); they are not derived functions.
 RbStatistics = namespace.

     *Note: This is the most time-consuming step in the entire process of implementing a new distribution.*

 3. Create a new .cpp and .h file in /revlanguage/workspace/  (filename: RBregister_BetaBinomialDistribution ).

     *Note: Your new distribution won’t run or compile without this step.
 This step is also required when implementing new functions in RevBayes; not just distributions.*

 4. Navigate to revlanguage/workspace/RbRegister_Dist.cpp